bennussbaum1/Python-GSheetsAPIDatabase-DigitalBookshelf/README.md

 Code:

 Using terminal interface and code utilizing Google Drive API, keep a virtual version of your bookshelf.
-Can easily be modified for any sort of list application.
+Can easily be modified for any sort of database/list application.
 Results in a standard fucntional Google Sheet that acts as the database for the py file.